 In this case, our pressure and short deadlines forced MiR to react quickly.

 | Confidentiality is good to serve customers, when established appropriately

 We believe that confidentiality is key to establish trust relationships when cooperating in cybersecurity.
 We have NDAs with most of our customers and remain open to guaranteeing confidentiality provided these terms protect the end-user.

-While respecting the core of the privacy of our with the manufacturer, we must complain about the continuous attempt to enforce a non-mutual (by clauses, though funnily title indicated differently) confidentiality agreement on us.
-One that for us for present, past and future research on any of MiR technologies.
+While respecting the core of the privacy of our non-confidential conversations with the manufacturer, we must complain about the continuous attempt to enforce a non-mutual (by clauses, though funnily title indicated differently) confidentiality agreement on us.
+One that according to our legal advice, imposed extremely strong restrictions for us for present, past and future research on any of MiR technologies.

 Alias Robotics decided not to move forward with such confidentiality terms and instead, while understanding the importance of confidentiality for MiR, re-attempted to highlight first the importance of reacting with appropriate security actions and remediations protecting the end-user.
 The following short text comes written by our CTO from interactions with representatives from the manufacturer:

 “We just finished a deep dive into the document with our lawyers and unfortunately, I am sorry to inform you that the current legal terms are far from acceptable for us.
 Mainly: a) these terms are too binding, b) we have yet no understanding of the cooperation or joint activity that will happen afterwards to consider such binding terms and c) specially, this setup does not impose any responsible timing restrictions whatsoever.
 We hope you kindly notice that our initial deadline was imposed to ensure we all act on best faith and protect end users of these technologies.”

 Víctor Mayoral Vilches, CTO at Alias Robotics (May 15th, 2020)